🚩 Challenge #0: 🎟 Simple Counter Example

 Clone the repository:

-git clone -b counter https://github.com/abhi152003/speedrun_stylus.git speedrun_stylus_counter
+git clone -b counter https://github.com/abhi152003/speedrun_stylus.git speedrun_stylus_countercd speedrun_stylus_counteryarn install -

 Start the local devnode in Docker: